siansell/phonebook/README.md

 `yarn install`\
 `yarn dev`

-To run in production mode
+To run in production mode:

 `yarn install`\
 `yarn build`\
 `yarn start`

+Or, use NPM if you prefer :shrug:.

-Or alternatively see the full Create React App documentation below.
+See the full Create React App documentation below.

+## Possible improvements

+- Layout for small screens (mobile) + handle press events
+- Persistent storage
+- Pagination

 ## Notes